SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 2. **Execution Steps**:
     - Open Snowflake's SQL or Snowpark worksheet.
-    - Copy the contents of each script and execute them sequentially to create the sub-procedures/ procedures
+    - Copy the contents of each script and execute them sequentially to create the sub-procedures/ functions/ main-procedures
     - To run the main procedures just use the call function
       - CALL UPLOAD_MINUTES()
       - CALL RUN_PIPELINE('QUERY')